 St. Paul’s inquiry-driven and discovery-based approach to science is at the heart of the STEAM program.
 Teachers foster a sense of curiosity and love of the natural world by starting with engaging questions rather than general scientific facts.
 The student-centered questions, often student-initiated, are the building blocks for future discoveries acquired through a variety of hands-on, project-based initiatives inside and outside the classroom.

-While teaching and assessing the Ohio Learning Standards, teachers utilize a variety of resources including Mystery Science, an online discovery-based video curriculum for grades K-3, and a new Pearson science textbook series for grades 4-8.
+While teaching and assessing the Ohio Learning Standards, teachers utilize a variety of resources, including Mystery Science, an online discovery-based video curriculum for grades K-3, and a new Pearson science textbook series for grades 4-8.
 The Pearson series combines an online personalized learning platform with a focus on the engineering and design model for the classroom.
 Teachers introduce an engaging question, initiate a hands-on lab experience, and follow up with an online lesson or assessment that addresses the learning.